Music of Australia: 1980s

 The 1980s saw a breakthrough in the independence of Australian rock—Nick Cave said that before the 1980s, "Australia still needed America or England to tell them what was good".
 An example of Australians breaking free from convention came in TISM.
 Formed in 1982, the band is known for its anonymous members, outrageous stage antics, and humorous lyrics.
 In the words of the band, "There's only one factor left that makes us work.
 And that factor, I think, we've burned away, with the crucible of time, into something that's actually genuine."

 Men at Work, Divinyls, and Hoodoo Gurus, all formed between 1979 and 1981, became hugely successful worldwide.
 Men at Work's "Down Under" hit number one in Australia, Europe, the UK, Canada, and the United States, and was considered the theme song of Australia's successful showing at the 1983 America's Cup.
 Hoodoo Gurus, meanwhile, hit it big on the US college circuit—all of their 1980s albums topped the chart.
-At the same time, a number of Australian bands relocated to the U.K. and particularly London to further their artistic and commercial endeavours, among whom were the Moodists, the Go-Betweens, the Birthday Party, Laughing Clowns, Foetus, SPK, the Triffids, and Peter Loveday.
+At the same time, a number of Australian bands relocated to the U.K. and particularly London to further their artistic and commercial endeavours, among whom were the Moodists, the Go-Betweens, the Birthday Party with guitarist Rowland S. Howard, Laughing Clowns, Foetus, SPK, the Triffids, and Peter Loveday.